sblask-webextensions/webextension-bookmark-dial/README.md

 one](https://github.com/sblask/firefox-bookmark-dial/blob/master/data/dial.css)
 so you should use that one as a starting point.

-Adding or changing bookmarks outside the new tab page will not automatically update open tabs, but opening new ones or refreshing a tab will.
+Adding or changing bookmarks/folders outside of Bookmark Dial will not be visible unless you `Refresh Bookmarks`(see context menu) or restart Firefox.